ckan/ckan/doc/contributing/documentation-guidelines.rst

 .. _docs.ckan.org: http://docs.ckan.org

+The quickest and easiest way to contribute documentation to CKAN is to sign up for a free GitHub account and simply edit the `CKAN Wiki <https://github.com/okfn/ckan/wiki>`_.
+Docs started on the wiki can make it onto `docs.ckan.org`_ later.

+**Tip**: Use the reStructuredText markup format when creating a wiki page, since reStructuredText is the format that docs.ckan.org uses, this will make moving the documentation from the wiki into docs.ckan.org later easier.

 This section gives some guidelines to help us to write consistent and good quality documentation for CKAN.